dylan-hackers/historic-dylan-svn/libraries/utilities/slot-visitor/README.txt

 function by which the action function can replace the object or slot value.
 It is false if the action function is applied to a top-level object not contained by a slot or to an object contained in a slot specified with the 'constant' [code] adjective shown in the macro syntax.

-The visitor function can accept user-specified keyword arguments.
-These arguments are passed on to each action function application.
-This is not true of 'setter' keyword arguments; action functions are called with a 'setter' argument as described above.
+Any 'setter' keyword argument passed to the visitor function is replaced.

+The action function is also called with a 'visited' keyword argument.
+This is a table that tracks visited objects to prevent infinite recursion.
+It defaults to a <table> if not provided, but you can provide an instance of a subclass of
+<table> by calling the visitor function with a 'visited' keyword argument.

 The 'constant' [code] adjective shown in the macro syntax indicates that there is no setter available for the given slot.
 Every 'SLOT' argument to the macro